Ewall24/credit-risk-classification/README.md

 # Import the modules

  import numpy as np
  import pandas as pd
-from pathlib import Path
+ from sklearn.model_selection import train_test_split
-from sklearn.metrics import confusion_matrix, classification_report
+ from sklearn.linear_model import LogisticRegression from sklearn.metrics import confusion_matrix, classification_report
+ import warnings

 The instructions for this Challenge are divided into the following subsections: